Ground source heat pumps

 Pros of GSHP boreholes

-• Less space required compared to ground loops.
+• Less space is required compared to ground loops.

-• Boreholes have expected lifecycle of 100 years.
+• Boreholes have an expected lifecycle of 100 years.

 • Can be higher performing due to higher constant temperatures all year round.